wycks/WordPhing/README.md

 Open build.properties and fill it out, it must be filled out and also read the comments:)

 Command options
-- Type `"phing wp-install"`      Creates a database and WordPress
+- `"phing wp-install"`      Creates a database and WordPress
-- Type `"phing wp-install-only"` Creates just WordPress (will not create the database)
+- `"phing wp-install-only"` Creates just WordPress (will not create the database)
-- Type `"phing wp-zip"`          Creates a zip
+- `"phing wp-zip"`          Creates a zip
-- Type `"phing wp-gzip"`         Creates a gzip
+- `"phing wp-gzip"`         Creates a gzip
-- Type `"phing wp-doc"`          Runs PHP Documentor 2
+- `"phing wp-doc"`          Runs PHP Documentor 2
+- `"phing wp-min-js"`       Minify JS
-- Type `"phing help"`            Command line options
+- `"phing help"`            Command line options

+Commands are chainable , for example `"phing wp-install wp-gzip"`

 The build will not overwrite existing directories or existing databases.
 The file/dir permissions (chown)  are commented out by default to prevent issues on windows